jangko/nimBMP/readme.md

 saveBMP32("image32.bmp", rgbx_pixels, width, height)
 saveBMP24("image24.bmp", rgb_pixels, width, height)
+saveBMP8("image8.bmp", gray_pixels, width, height)

+the input pixels can be a sequence of bytes in string container or seq[uint8] container
 ```

 the internal algorithm of saveBMP will choose the best target format after it analyze the image's content.